Spice Girls: Spiceworld and feature film

 In October 1997, the Spice Girls released the first single from their second album, Spiceworld, "Spice Up Your Life".
 It entered the UK Singles Chart at number one, making it the group's fifth consecutive number-one single.
 That same month, the group performed their first live major concert to 40,000 fans in Istanbul, Turkey.
 Later, they launched the Royal British Legion's Poppy Appeal, then travelled to South Africa to meet Nelson Mandela, who announced, "These are my heroes."

 In November, the Spice Girls released Spiceworld.
 It set a new record for the fastest-selling album when it shipped seven million copies over the course of two weeks.
-Gaining favourable reviews, the album went on to sell over 10 million copies in Europe, Canada, and the United States combined, and 14 million copies worldwide.
+Gaining favourable reviews, the album went on to sell more than 10 million copies in Europe, Canada, and the United States combined, and 14 million copies worldwide.

 Criticised in the United States for releasing the album just nine months after their debut there, which gave the group two simultaneous Top 10 albums in the Billboard album charts, and suffering from over-exposure at home, the Spice Girls began to experience a media backlash.
 They were criticised for their number of sponsorship deals—more than 20—and their chart positions declined.
 Nevertheless, the Spice Girls remained the best-selling pop group of both 1997 and 1998.